-FORM 10-K/A (Amendment No. 1) MANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended December 31, 2020 OR ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 FOR THE TRANSITION PERIOD FROM TO COMMISSION FILE NUMBER 001-38343 DFP HEALTHCARE ACQUISITIONS CORP.
-(Exact name of registrant as specified in its charter) Delaware 84-3562323 (I.R.S.
-Employer Identification Number) (State or other jurisdiction of incorporation or organization) 345 Park Avenue South New York, New York 10010 (Address of principal executive offices) (Zip Code) Registrant's telephone number, including area code: (212) 551-1600 Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Units, each consisting of one share of Class A common stock DFPHU The Nasdag Stock Market LLC and one-fourth of one redeemable warrant Class A common stock, par value \$0.0001 per share DFPH The Nasdaq Stock Market LLC Warrants, each whole warrant exercisable for one share of DFPHW The Nasdaq Stock Market LLC Class A common stock, each at an exercise price of \$11.50 per share Securities registered pursuant to Section 12(g) of the Act: None Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes \square No \boxtimes Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes □ No ⊠ Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports) and (2) has been subject to such filing requirements for the past 90 days.
-Yes \boxtimes No \square Indicate by check mark whether the registrant (1) has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to file such reports) and has been subject to such filing requirements for the past 90 days.
-Yes \boxtimes No \square Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K (Section 229.405 of this chapter) is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K. \Box Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.
-(Check one): Large accelerated filer \square Accelerated filer \square Non-accelerated filer \boxtimes Smaller reporting company

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box
+FORM 10-K/A (Amendment No. 2)

+OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE FOR THE TRANSITION PERIOD FROM TO E SECURITIES EXCHANGE AC Γ OF 1934 COMM MISSION FILE NUMBER 001-392 48 The C Oncology Institute, I nc. ne of registrant as specified in its cl Delaware (State or other jurisdiction of incorporation or organization) 84-3562323 (I.R.S.
+Employer Identification Number) 18000 Studebaker Rd.
+Cerritos, California (Address of principal executive offices) 90703 (Zip Code) Registrant's teleph none number, including area code: (2 13) 760-1328 Securities reş gistered pursuant to Section 12(b) of the Act: Title of each class Trading Syr nbol(s) Name of each exchange on which registered Common Stock, \$0.0001 par value TOI The Nasdaq Stock Market LLC Re deemable warrants, each whole warrant exercisable for one share of common stoc exercise price of \$11.50 per share k, each at an TOIIV V The Nasdaq Stock Market LLC Securities regist ered pursuant to Section 12(g) of the Act: None Indicate by check mark if the registrant is a well-known seasoned issuer, as def ined in Rule 405 of the Securities A t.
+Yes 🗆 No Indicate by check mark if the registrant is not required to file reports pursuant to o Section 13 or Section 15(d) of the Act.
+Yes 🗆 No ⊠ such Indicate by check mark whether the registrant (1) has filed all reports required to shorter period that the registrant was required to file such reports) and (2) has be 12 r Indicate by check mark whether the registrant (1) has submitted electronically enough for such shorter period that the registrant was required to file such repo regi Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 o strant's knowledge, in definitive proxy or information statements incorporated by defi Indicate by check mark whether the registrant is a large accelerated filer, an acc nitions of "large accelerated filer," "accelerated filer," "smaller reporting company Larg ge accelerated filer Accelerated filer Non-accelerated filer × Smaller reporting company ⊠ Emerging growth company ⊠ prov If an emerging growth company, indicate by check mark if the registrant has elevided pursuant to Section 13(a) of the Exchange Act. \Box ected not to use the extended transiti on period for co omplying with any new or revised financial accounting standards 404 Indicate by check mark whether the registrant has filed a report on and attestati (b) of the Sarbanes-Oxley Act (15 U.S.C.
+7262(b)) by the registered public accoun Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
+Yes ⊠ No fisca The aggregate market value of the common stock held by non-affiliates of the ral quarter) was approximately \$173,362,500. egistrant, computed as of June 30, 2 020 (the last bu siness day of the registrant's most recently completed second shar As of March 1, 2021, the Registrant had 23,000,000 shares of its Class A comme, outstanding. non stock, \$0.0001 par value per sha e, and 5,750,0 00 shares of its Class B common stock, \$0.0001 par value per DOCUM ENTS INCORPORATED BY RE FERENCE None.
-Emerging growth company

-Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
-7262(b)) by the registered public accounting firm that prepared or issued its audit report. \Box Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
-Yes \boxtimes No \square The aggregate market value of the common stock held by non-affiliates of the registrant, computed as of June 30, 2020 (the last business day of the registrant's most recently completed second fiscal quarter) was approximately \$173,362,500.
-As of March 1, 2021, the Registrant had 23,000,000 shares of its Class A common stock, \$0.0001 par value per share, and 5,750,000 shares of its Class B common stock, \$0.0001 par value per share, outstanding.
-DOCUMENTS INCORPORATED BY REFERENCE None.